syncsynchalt/tincan-tls/README.md

 <img src="https://github.com/syncsynchalt/tincan-tls/raw/master/images/tincan.png"
      alt="Lover's telephone" width="498" height="140" />

-This is a top-to-bottom implementation of TLS 1.3 created by staring at documents for hours until code came out.
-The single goal was to establish a TLS connection by any means possible and trick servers into talking to me.
+This is a soup-to-nuts implementation of TLS 1.3 created by staring at documents for hours until code came out.
+The single goal was to establish a valid TLS session by any means possible and trick servers into talking to me.

-It's crude and lumpy and ugly.
-I can't say that's an intentional design goal, but I hope it will serve as a warning to others: this code is not usable for real work.

-Any attempts to clean things up will be viewed as an attempt to trick someone else into reading or using this code and will be rejected.
+This code is crude and lumpy and ugly.
+This is intentional and should serve as a warning to others: this code is not usable for real work.
+In particular the crypto code is slow and full of timing side-channels.
+Any attempts to clean things up will be viewed as an attempt to trick someone else into using this code and will be rejected.

 To win a bet I implemented this with as few dependencies as possible.
-The crypto library has no dependencies other than `crypto/rand`.
+The crypto library has only one dependency, `crypto/rand`.
+This caused some code to be particularly un-golangly as I didn't couldn't create `error` types.

 > Note: The above paragraphs are examples of bad software practices.